-Fire restrictions in Colorado: Here are the differences between the fire restriction stages
+Fire restrictions in Colorado: Differences between the fire restriction stages

 - No personal fireworks

-Stage II
+Stage 2

-As fire danger increases, officials may choose to move to Stage II fire restrictions and intensifies the restrictions from stage 1.
+As fire danger increases, officials might choose to move to Stage 2 fire restrictions and intensifies the restrictions from Stage 1.

 - No fires period